PLANT-IT 2020 OVERVIEW:

 What do we do?

-platform for members and the greater community.
-Ideasforus is a youth-led, award-winning, international sustainability movement that forms chapters in K-12 schools, campuses and communities across the United States and abroad.
+1. Ideasforus is a youth-led, award-winning, international sustainability movement that forms chapters in K-12 schools, campuses and communities across the United States and abroad.
 Each chapter provides participating students with training in leadership, environmental and energy education; mentoring, and professional consultation.
 Chapters engage in educating and introducing proven green technologies that are cost-effective and business friendly; providing environmental education programs for educational institutions, creating community environmental events, and promoting research into promising areas of technology that are practical, workable and desirable.

 Plant-It 2020 will now be promoting Ideasforus as part of our ongoing assistance to schools and communities.
 The two organizations may also collaborate in the future on joint reforestation projects and possibly some areas of educational outreach.
 To learn more about Ideasforus, please visit their website at Udeasforus.org.